ygcahyono/dsbase/README.md

 	'''

 ## Creds requirement.
-	- Please create your own credentials and put it into queryGrab folder. (credentials.py)
+	Please create your own credentials and put it into queryGrab folder (credentials.py).

 ## Functions.

+### Day to day work.

 - [Presto](#1-presto)
 	- [x] Query to Pandas DF.